 The Situation: You Need Robust ERP and CRM

-Historically, the biggest and most sophisticated distributors bought separate ERP and CRM software systems and took on the job of integrating the systems themselves through customization.
+Historically, the biggest and most sophisticated players bought separate ERP and CRM software systems and took on the job of integrating the systems themselves through customization.
 Smaller distributors that lacked the capability to manage multiple enterprise software systems either did without CRM software or settled for stand-alone CRM solutions not tied-into their ERP software.
-This disadvantaged the smaller distributors who were, as a result, not able to get the most out of their sales efforts.
+This disadvantaged the smaller distributors who were, as a result, not able to get the most out of their sales teams.

-Today’s Smarter Web Architected Systems
+Today’s Web-Based Systems

-By linking a CRM solution with your ERP software, your sales personnel, already familiar with the many CRM products in the market, may not have to re-learn how to use the built-in CRM features of an integrated ERP/CRM product.
-Additionally, you can keep sales personnel – who are not always very diligent in maintaining records - out of your customer data.
-You don’t want a salesman who’s rushing to make another call to inadvertently change the contact or ship-to information for your largest customer -- which means your warehouse can’t fulfill the customer’s order properly.
-Sales personnel can operate in CRM to process leads and go to your ERP software to generate quotes or to take an order or convert a quote to an order.
+Software systems that are built on web-services architectures can “talk” to each other more easily, because they’re designed to operate in a common web environment.
+With web-services solutions, a salesperson can have a CRM application running in one tab of a web browser and the ERP application in another tab.
+Using APIs, the systems can be integrated to allow CRM details, contacts’ address information, sales quotes, customer notes, customer sales history, etc., to be sync’ed so that a salesperson can easily switch back and forth between the two systems.
+This gives you the best of both worlds with a manageable amount of effort.
+Sales team personnel that are already familiar with a particular CRM solution will not have to re-learn anything.
+Additionally, you can keep sales personnel – who are not always very diligent in maintaining records - out of your ERP customer data.
+You don’t want a salesperson who’s rushing to make another call to inadvertently change the contact or ship-to information for your largest customer -- which means your warehouse can’t fulfill the customer’s order properly.
+Salespersons can operate in CRM to process leads and go to your ERP software to generate quotes or to take an order or convert a quote to an order.